mhucka/harvesting-toolkit/README.md

 If there is harvestable data, the next set up a directory (step three), and then choose the appropriate strategy for archiving!

-## 3. Generate WARC File & Directory
+## 3. Generate Html, json & Directory

 Before starting it's best to get a directory going for the data you're going to archive.
 You will be in charge of creating & collecting this structure for each link that's deemed uncrawlable.
 Using the example from step 1, the structure of the archive will look like so: